Conditions Anthrax

 Cutaneous anthrax

-Cutaneous anthrax is transmitted through direct contact with animals infected with the anthrax bacteria.
-Animals, in turn, become infected via bacterial spores that can survive for years in the soil.
+Cutaneous anthrax is transmitted through direct contact with animals infected with anthrax bacteria.
+The pathogens enter the body through tiny breaks in the skin.
 Therefore, people who process animal hides and skins, animal bones and bone products, and other animal tissues are at some risk.
-Likewise, workers in veterinary medicine and in agriculture, forestry, and hunting can become infected from infected animals.
-The disease can also be found in Europe, although it is rare.
+Likewise, people working in veterinary medicine and in agriculture, forestry, and hunting can become infected from infected animals.
+Following infection, it may take up to 6 days for symptoms to develop.

 Pulmonary anthrax

 Pulmonary anthrax is caused by inhalation of the spores of the anthrax pathogen.
 This is most likely to happen when spores are intentionally released for this purpose, for example as a biological weapon.
-It can take up to two months for symptoms to appear.
+It usually takes 4 to 6 days but can take up to 2 months for symptoms to appear.

 Gastrointestinal anthrax

-The digestive tract becomes infected with the pathogen when someone has eaten parts of a diseased animal.
+The digestive tract becomes infected with the pathogen when someone has eaten the meat of a diseased animal.
+Symptoms develop around 1 to 3 days after the food is consumed.

 Injection anthrax

-Helpful information for drug users is offered by the Robert Koch Institute.
+Helpful information for drug users is provided by the German AIDS Federation (Deutsche Aidshilfe).

 How common is anthrax?

-Anthrax is a rare infectious disease.
-The last case of cutaneous anthrax in Germany was in 1994.
-Since 2000, there have been several cases of anthrax among drug users in Europe; in 2012, the disease was also found in four German heroin users.
+Anthrax is an infectious disease that only occurs rarely in modern, industrialized countries.
+The most recent case of cutaneous anthrax to be reported in Germany was in 1994.
+Since 2000, there have been several cases of anthrax among drug users in Europe.
+In 2012, the disease was also found in four German heroin users.

-In cows, the last outbreak of anthrax occurred in Germany in 2012.
-In contrast, the disease is more common in developing countries.
+The last outbreak of anthrax in cattle occurred in Germany in 2014.
+In contrast, the disease occurs more frequently in southern Europe, Central Asia and southern regions of Africa.

 The video below looks at when doctors talk about an infectious disease, which pathogens trigger infectious diseases, and how they are transmitted.